wingng1006/Assignment1/example_r_code.md

     ##     0
     ## 71739

-As you can see, every data point’s predicted category is “- 50000.”.
-That’s a trivial solution by predicting every data point belongs to the same majority class.
+As you can see, every data point’s predicted category is “0”.
+That’s a *trivial* solution by predicting every data point belongs to the same majority class.
+Your prediction should be better than my simplest prediction.

 output
 ------